Consensys/doc.rollups/docs/Reference/Configuration-File.md

 Name of the Kafka consumer group for this operator instance.
 Used for offset tracking.
 It must:

-* Never change during the operator lifetime
+* Never change during the operator lifetime.
-* Be unique for each operator instance
+* Be unique for each operator instance.

 #### `pending_operations_replication_topics_to_copy`